⚓ Rhode Island Eviction Notice Laws

 📬 How to Properly Serve Eviction Notices in Rhode Island

-Rhode Island courts closely scrutinize service of process in eviction cases.
-Use one of the following approved methods and keep thorough documentation of how and when service was accomplished.
+Rhode Island courts closely scrutinize service of process.
+Use one of the following approved methods and keep thorough documentation.

 1